 Key takeaway

-At scale (20,000 products), costs remain very low relative to data volume.
-The Starter plan run costs about $61.82 with proxies + browser rendering.
-The Business plan cuts that down to $46.46, a savings of ~25%.
+Costs remain very low relative to data volume.
+A large run with proxies + browser rendering comes to about $46.46.
 Listings are cheap: most costs come from product detail scrapes and optional add-ons.
-For frequent large-scale runs, the Business plan offers the best efficiency.
+For frequent large-scale runs, the Business plan offers the most efficiency.

 Run E-commerce Scraping Tool via API